 Bad or Dirty Spark Plug on Your Snapper Mower

 A dirty spark plug can foul out causing your Snapper mower to die.
 You may have been able to get enough spark to start your mower, but not enough to continue to run your Snapper.
 A plug that is not properly gapped or the spark plug wires are not secure can also cause a running problem.

 Clean your spark plug tip.
-If you find the tip of your spark plug is very dark, has a burnt filament or is damaged, replace your spark plug.
+If you find the tip of your spark plug is very dark, has a burnt electrode or is damaged, replace your spark plug.
 Make sure the plug is air gapped following the engine manufacturers specification.
 Securely attach your spark plug wires

 Bad Ignition Coil on Your Snapper Mower